Johan-Liebert1/Cygnus/readme.md

 - [x] Proper type checking
 - [x] Type Casting

+- [ ] Have a single function for both variable and binary op asm generation

 - [ ] Floating point numbers
 - [ ] Enums - Use `offset` and `reset` kinda like Go's `iota`
 - [ ] Make sure nothing is left on the stack when we break out of a loop